NicolasBernaerts/tasmota/icse/README.md

   * ICSE013A : 2 relays
   * ICSE014A : 8 relays

-**ICSE01xA** chipstet protocol is not really documented.\
-Some very usefull info are available on this [stackoverflow page](https://stackoverflow.com/questions/26913755/need-help-understading-sending-bytes-to-serial-port).
+**ICSE01xA** chipstet protocol is very badly documented.
+But some very usefull informations are available on this [stackoverflow page](https://stackoverflow.com/questions/26913755/need-help-understading-sending-bytes-to-serial-port).

 These boards are quite cheap, but not hyper reactive.
 So you should expect around 8 seconds to fully initialise the board.